Friday 13 September 2019, from 9:30 am to 5:00 pm

 PD points towards recertification:

 Upon successful completion of the course, participants will be eligible to earn 20 PD points towards recertification (Section 1.4 of the NAATI Recertification Professional Development Catalogue)

 About the course:

 This short course is an introduction to community interpreting and covers the fundamental skills and knowledge required to work as an interpreter in Australia.
 Topics covered include interpreting skills and techniques, the T&I industry, NAATI accreditation and testing, memory skills, ethics and the role of the interpreter, common interpreting settings, and dialogue interpreting practice.
 The short course will combine presentations from experienced T&I professionals and practical interpreting exercises.

 This short course does not include NAATI accreditation.
-For those interested in gaining NAATI accreditation, further training and testing is required.
+For those interested in gaining NAATI accreditation, further training and testing are required.
 The short course will provide information about how to gain this.

 Participants who successfully complete Entry-Level Community Interpreting Level 1 may be invited to attend a further Entry-Level Community Interpreting Level 2 workshop later in the year, which will extend the knowledge and skills established in this course.